 Pierre Huyghe’s work Exomind (Deep Water) lies between the continuity of living interconnected systems and separation.
 It comprises a sculpture, a living beehive, and a set of exchanges with the flora and fauna that surround it.

-Pierre Huyghe’s Exomind (Deep Water) will be unveiled during the MICAS International Art Weekend and is organised in collaboration with the Serpentine Galleries, London, UK.
+Pierre Huyghe’s Exomind (Deep Water) was unveiled during the MICAS International Art Weekend and is organised in collaboration with the Serpentine Galleries, London, UK.

 Location: Wied il-Luq, Buskett Gardens, l/o is-Siġġiewi, Malta.

 Viewing times: Monday – Sunday, 9:00 – 15:00 HRS.